yugabyte/improved_jenkins_client/README.md

 Newer versions of Jenkins (starting with the 1.519 build) make it easier for an application to determine the build number for a 'build' request. (previously there would be a degree of guesswork involved).
-The new version actually returns information allowing the jenkins_api_client to check the build queue for the job and see if it has started yet (once it has started, the build- number is available.
+The new version actually returns information allowing the improved_jenkins_client to check the build queue for the job and see if it has started yet (once it has started, the build- number is available.